-Two-thirds of the EITC claimants who went to a paid preparer also purchased an expensive Refund Anticipation Loan (RAL).
-RALs are short-term, high interest loans that tax filers take out based on their expected tax return.
+More than 59 percent of the EITC claimants who went to a paid preparer also purchased an expensive Refund Anticipation Loan.
+RALs are short-term, high-interest loans that tax filers take out based on their expected tax return.
 The loan is repaid from their tax refund, but the fees associated with RALs, including the account set-up fees, surcharge fees and finance fees can end up costing the client a large percentage of their refund.
 RALs allow families to get their tax refunds usually within two days, but many families may not be aware that with electronic filing and direct deposit, they can get their refunds back within two weeks without paying any additional loan fees.
 Most EITC families need their refund dollars as soon as possible, and many do not have the \$120 necessary just to pay the tax preparation costs up front.
 Knowing this, many paid tax preparers partner with banks and aggressively market RALs.

-The average EITC family in the District of Columbia with a refund of \$1,696 paid an estimated \$100 just to get a RAL.
-This translates into a shockingly high APR - about 229 percent.
-The District of Columbia's typical EITC family loses an additional 6 percent of their refund just to get their money one or two weeks sooner with a RAL.
-This represents an additional \$2.1 million dollars in RAL fees lost to poor working families district-wide.
-When tax preparation fees are included the typical family that gets a RAL loses 13 percent of its refund, or about \$220.
+The average EITC family in Texas with a refund of \$1,945 paid an estimated \$100 just to get a RAL.
+This translates into a shockingly high APR - about 198 percent.° Texas' typical EITC family loses an additional 5 percent of their refund just to get their money one or two weeks sooner with a RAL.
+This represents an additional \$85 million dollars in RAL fees lost to poor working families statewide.11 When tax preparation fees are included the typical family that gets a RAL loses more than 11 percent of its refund, or about \$220.